amrapstad/backend-frontend-pj/README.md

 # Boat Management Application

 ## Overview
 This is a full-stack web application designed for managing boats, boat owners, and their purchase receipts.
-The application is fully containerized using Docker and consists of a modern React frontend, a robust ASP.NET Core backend API, and a PostgreSQL database.
+The application is fully containerized using Docker and consists of a React frontend, ASP.NET Core backend API, and a PostgreSQL database.

 ## Architecture & Technology Stack
 - **Frontend**: React 19, Vite, and Base UI.
 Built and served via Nginx in a Docker container.